osherlevi7/dev/docker-compose/gophish-prod-app/README.md

 # GoPhishing Campaign

-    > gophish application using golang
+    > gophish application using golang - 3333 8080
-    > mySQL db for using the data from the compaign
+    > mySQL db for using the data from the campaign - 3306
-    > nginx webapp proxy
+    > nginx webapp proxy - 80 443
-    > postfix email transfer agent
+    > postfix email transfer agent - 25
+    > adminer for the admin server management - 9000